SamuelOjuri/Database-Text-to-SQL-Agent/README.md

 1. Open your terminal and run the following command:

-    ```
-    python main.py
+    - streamlit run main.py
-    ```

-    This will launch a Gradio interface.
+    This will launch a Streamlit interface.

-2. Access the Gradio interface by visiting the URL provided in the terminal.
+2. Access the Streamlit interface by visiting the URL provided in the terminal.

-3. Use the example buttons or type your question into the textbox and click "Submit" to get your insights.
+3. Type your question into the textbox and click "Chat with Assistant" button to get your insights.

 ---